p-szymo/nyc_trees/README.md

 ![Top Features - Random Forest](images/charts/final_model_feature_importances.png)

 # Final conclusion
+Although I don't think it's ready for rollout just yet, I can run my final model on the data collected by volunteers and compile a list of trees whose health statuses do not match.
+I could potentially create a better model using a neural network, but that may be too computationally expensive.
+Instead, I think the next steps for this project will include transforming this into a binary classification problem (i.e. *Good* vs. *Not Good* by combining trees with *Fair* and *Poor* health status), which would surely improve the model's metrics, while still addressing the project's goals.

-I can run my final model on the data collected by volunteers and compile a list of trees for which health statuses do not match.
-As it stands, the NYC Street Trees Census is fairly thorough and rife with opportunities for data exploration and predictive modeling.
-Perhaps with a neural network, I could greatly improve my model, although computational power is a limiting factor there.
-In future censuses, even more data could be gathered (especially in regard to specificity of tree problems) that will increase opportunities for prediction even further.
+In the meantime, the NYC Street Trees Census is fairly thorough and rife with opportunities for data exploration and predictive modeling.
+In future censuses, even more data could be gathered (especially regarding the specificity of problems with a tree's roots, trunk, and branches) that will improve prediction even further.

 ## List of files
 - **functions.py** - text file with functions for data cleaning and statistical tests.